 Hyatt Hotels Corporation has a dual-class ownership structure and is predominantly owned by the Pritzker family.

 The Pritzkers hold over 81% of the company’s shares.
-Meanwhile, the largest institutional shareholder of class A stock is BAMCO, Inc., which owns 12.16% of the company.
+Meanwhile, the largest institutional shareholder of class A stock is BAMCO, Inc., which owns 12.8% of the company.
+The next highest ownership is in the hands of BlackRock with 9.93% and Vanguard Group with a 9.83% holding.

-This allows them to maintain significant control over the company’s direction, making it one of the few major hospitality chains still primarily family-owned.
+This allows the family to maintain significant control over the company’s direction, making it one of the few major hospitality chains still primarily family-owned.

 Their influence is felt not just in operations but also in long-term strategic initiatives.